Hip pain – The causes and how to treat it

 Treatment for hip pain

-If however, your source of hip pain is more complex, for example, arthritis, then you’ll probably have to work closely with healthcare professionals to manage the condition.
-Medication and physiotherapy to improve hip function, as well as making lifestyle changes aren’t uncommon to lessen the symptoms.
-Your doctor might even recommend surgery to repair damaged tissues, or replace worn joints to improve your mobility.
+If the source of your hip pain is more complicated, for example you have arthritis, then you’ll need to work closely with healthcare professionals to manage the condition.
+They might recommend medication and physiotherapy to improve hip function, as well as making relevant lifestyle changes.
+It might be recommended you see an orthopaedic consultant to discuss surgery, if necessary.

-There are other softer steps you can take to reduce hip pain as well.
-Maintaining a healthy weight for example, can help reduce stress on the hip joints, especially in conditions like Osteoarthritis.
+There are some things you can do to reduce hip pain.
+Maintaining a healthy weight for example, can help reduce stress on the hip joints, especially in conditions like osteoarthritis.

 It's really important to consult with your doctor to determine the cause of your hip pain and follow the most appropriate treatment plan.
-Self-diagnosis and self-treatment may not address the underlying issue and could even make your condition worse.
+Self-diagnosis and treatment might mean you miss an underlying cause which could even make your condition worse.

 Physiotherapy